johnsonandjohnson/pharmaverseadamjnj/README.md

 ## Features

 - Generates ADaM datasets that comply with J&J standards
-- Built on top of the `pharmaverseadam` package
+- Built on top of the 'pharmaverseadam' package
 - Implements data conversion from pharmaverse format to J&J standards format
 - Provides reproducible and consistent test data